 7. What to wear?

-If you know you’re going to be taking pictures of the children that are important, choose clothes that are quite plain, not too bright and avoid any big patterns, logos or images on t-shirts.
+If you know you’re going to be taking pictures of the children that are important, choose clothes that are quite plain.
+Avoid clothes that are too bright and have big patterns, logos or images on t-shirts.
 Think about the colours of your surroundings and what colours compliment them.
 Here’s a link to a Pinterest board I send to potential clients about choosing what to wear for their photoshoot.

 8. Quantity leads to quality